ecow/liroma/README.md

 ![functional view](images/functional-view.png)

-The heart of the system is undoubtedly the chain of ivolved digital processors.
+The heart of the system is undoubtedly the chain of involved digital processors.
 The current hypothesis for this project (any advice and alternatives are welcome) is to use a VST host and a series of VST plugins for creative re-mastering functions, along with some hardware DSP processors to handle bass management, dynamic range control (DRC), and time alignment in the speaker network.

 Some possible signal routing enabled by liroma are summarized in the following figure: